ankane/blazer/README.md

 end
 ```

-And run
+And run:

 ```sh
 rake db:migrate
 ```

-Update `config/blazer.yml` with
+Update `config/blazer.yml` with:

 ```yml
 # see https://github.com/ankane/blazer for more info